The best pop-up tents 2025: Top-notch backpacking and camping tents that you can pitch in a flash

 A journalist specializing in outdoor recreation, Lou has covered product design innovations, participation trends and environmentally sustainable manufacturing for over 20 years.
 On the other hand, he’s had some less than successful outdoor adventures: once, completely spent after a hard day on the trail, he managed to set a vintage MSR Whisperlite stove ablaze before accidentally kicking the burning contraption into a lake.

 Pop-up tents are a popular choice for summer campers, festival-goers and parents of kids who like garden sleep-outs, and there is a wide array of models available.
 The best pop-up tent for you will depend on what adventures you and your crew have planned.
-To help you choose, we've compiled the frequently asked questions when it comes to pop-up tents, followed by some other features to consider.
+To help you choose, we've compiled all the key features to consider.

 Remember that, wherever you camp, to protect the environment for future generations it is vitally important to leave no trace.